 Section 2.
 Instrument Approach Data

-s are responsible for the tabulation and reporting of instrument approach data for those nontower, nonapproach control, or VFR tower airports under the 's jurisdiction to which instrument approaches are conducted.
-Instrument approach data are used primarily to determine the need and priority order of approach aids, such as and VOR.
+ARTCCs are responsible for the tabulation and reporting of instrument approach data for those nontower, nonapproach control, or VFR tower airports under the ARTCC's jurisdiction to which instrument approaches are conducted.
+Instrument approach data are used primarily to determine the need and priority order of approach aids, such as ILS and VOR.
 Therefore, it is not necessary to report instrument approaches made to purely military airports unless the FAA is responsible for providing the aids for that airport.
 One count must be recorded for each approach meeting the criteria.

 - An instrument approach is an approach made to an airport by an aircraft on an IFR flight plan when the visibility is less than 3 miles or the ceiling is at or below the minimum initial approach altitude.